Specializing in Trauma, Anxiety, Depression, Adjustments & Transitions, and Substance Use

 Significant life events such as a loss, a change of jobs, a move or any other major life transition can create distress in our lives.
 Even when the change is a positive thing, we can still experience an adjustment period of stress and feeling overwhelmed.
 Having a support and guide in these times can aid in settling into the new norm.
 At times, the adjustment can be challenging and contribute to symptoms of anxiety or depression that can be directly addressed to help the person return to baseline or perhaps even healthier than their previous experience.

 I am very comfortable working with individuals wanting to change their substance use.
-In my VA career, I specialize in treating people who are struggling with substances as well as other mental health conditions occurring at the same time.
-I assist the person in more fully understanding their patterns of using, identifying the underlying issues that the substances are often being used to mask or numb.
-We discover as a team the reinforcing aspects of the use despite awareness of the negative consequences and figure out a new way to navigate the distress.
+In my VA career, I specialized in treating people struggling with substances as well as other mental health conditions occurring at the same time.
+I assist individuals in more fully understanding their patterns of using from a place of non-judgement, identifying the underlying issues that the substances are often being used to mask or numb.
+We discover as a team the reinforcing aspects of the use, despite awareness of the negative consequences, and figure out a new way to navigate the distress.
 My approach is to meet individuals where they are in different stages of recovery and readiness for change and develop a model of treatment to best meet individual's personal substance-related treatment goals.

 While I do not specialize in specific modalities of couples counseling, I am able to assist individuals or couples in developing healthier communication skills that can improve relationships as well as improve functioning in other important areas such as the work setting.
 Learning how to best address things early on with an approach that best meets your personal needs can be such a life-changing tool!